-As of today, November 13th 2019, Wattbike is officially rolling out its Atom to the US market and is one of the first models in the recently growing trend of dedicated smart indoor bikes to be available in the US.
+As of today, November 13th 2019, Wattbike is officially rolling out its Atom to the US market and is one of the first models in the recently growing trend of dedicated smart bikes to be available in the US.

 If you desire to power through winter with undiluted training intensity, the Atom, which will retail at $2,599 including delivery to anywhere within the US, is a tool worthy of consideration.

 The Atom was originally launched in September 2017, and Cyclingnews has previously put it through its paces in our Wattbike Atom review.
 Logistics and supply have been the biggest hurdles preventing Wattbike from tackling the US market until today, but with the recent influx of smart bikes, such as the announcement of the Wahoo KICKR Bike, it was a case of now or never for Wattbike.